Deeman2014/Open_edX_Windows7_Installation/README.md

  - Access the edX content from a browser running on your host operating system.

-These steps will not necessarily make the courses available to anyone else, on the internet or otherwise.
+These steps will not necessarily make the courses available to anyone else, over the internet or otherwise.

 More configuration will be necessarily for that.